Planuncus tingitanus s.l.

 As such, Planuncus tingitanus s.l. refers to an adventive species, or possibly a complex of cryptic species, that has dramatically expanded its range over the southern parts of Northwestern Europe in a very short period of time during the first decades of the 21st century.
+In Britain it is known as the variable cockroach, due to the variability of its abdominal markings.

 Species complex?

-The animals swarming over Europe are closely related, or possibly even synonymous to Ectobius perspicillaris tingitanus Bolivar, 1914 (later treated as a species in its own right: Ectobius tingitanus), originally described from the most northern part of Morocco.
+The animals spreading across Europe are closely related, or possibly even synonymous to Ectobius perspicillaris tingitanus Bolivar, 1914 (later treated as a species in its own right: Ectobius tingitanus), originally described from the most northern part of Morocco.
 Furthermore, they cannot be easily distinguished on any constant morphological traits from Ectobius finoti Chopard 1943, described from Algeria (it had been suggested before that finoti and tingitanus might need to be synonymized).
 Finally, a third name was added to the mix, when Ectobius vinzi Maurel 2012 was described from France as a new species, after the invaders had become prominently omnipresent in that country.

 Until more genetic and morphological research is done it cannot be determined with any certainty if all or some of these species should be synonymized or if maybe even more cryptic species need to be identified.
 Therefore, Bohn et al. (2013) prefer to identify the animals adventively spreading over Northwestern Europe, as well as the North African specimen (other than the types) as "belonging to the tingitanus-complex".
 As such, the various species names refer to the respective type specimen exclusively.
 Meanwhile, they erected a new genus Planuncus to group these species with some other closely related (but clearly distinct) species previously in Ectobius and Phyllodromica.
 Also, a subgenus (Planuncus) was created to hold the species of this tingitanus-group: